 - 168 CMY Satay ($) – get some Michelin level satays at the food stall in Chinatown Complex

 I noticed there are many hawker centres and restaurants making different variations of curry chicken.
 And it makes sense because Singapore is a city-state with many different ethnic groups.

-But one of my favourites is the Chinese curry chicken where the chicken is stewed with potato in coconut milk curry sauce.
+And one of my favourites is the Chinese curry chicken, where the chicken is stewed with potato in coconut milk curry sauce.
 The curry is mild, flavourful and aromatic.
 The rich sauce is the perfect base for white rice and noodles.
 The curry chicken and rice or noodle combo is the perfect comfort food!

 Where to eat curry chicken in Singapore